mintaeshkim/mintaeshkim/README.md

 ## Current Position
 - **Ph.D.
 Student in Robotics at Hybrid Robotics Lab, BAIR, Department of Mechanical Engineering, UC Berkeley**
-- **Working on Learning-based Stochastic Dynamical Systems Control**
+- **Working on Learning-based Control of Stochastic Dynamical Systems, a.k.a.
+RL**

 ## Previous Positions
 - **Co-Founder and CTO of RIMES LABS**